 - SFPUC supplies fluoridated water to Bear Gulch, San Mateo, San Carlos, and South San Francisco at concentrations ranging from 0.8 to 1.0 mg/L. In South San Francisco and Bear Gulch, SFPUC water is blended with unfluoridated groundwater or surface water, resulting in water that has a less-than-optimal fluoride content.

 Cal Water currently does not plan to fluoridate its local water sources.
 In accordance with Assembly Bill 733, Cal Water will fluoridate its local water supply if federal grants or outside funds become available.
-Cal Water monitors fluoride levels in the distribution system of all of its affected water systems to report fluoride levels to DPH.
-Monitoring data will be available on the DPH web site.
+Cal Water monitors fluoride levels in the distribution system of all of its affected water systems to report fluoride levels to DDW.
+Monitoring data will be available on the DDW web site.

 Dietary Fluoride Supplements